Tuesday, March 9, 2021

 Mold prevention in Florida?
 Is that even possible?
 We love the Sunshine State, but there’s a reason why some refer to it as the swamp.
 High Florida humidity, rainstorms and roof leaks, plumbing leaks, internal air-conditioning condensation, and ground water wicking up through concrete floors are all major causes of mold problems in Florida.

-Mold.
-Everybody likes it when it’s used to make their favorite Brie or Blue Cheese.
-But no one is a fan when it invades their home or business, bringing with it allergens, irritants, even potentially toxic substances, and posing health risks to occupants.
-But is there a way to keep it out of our properties?
+So is there a way to keep mold from taking over our properties?
 What is the secret to mold prevention?
-According to the EPA (United States Environmental Protection Agency), the key to mold prevention is moisture control.
+According to the EPA (United States Environmental Protection Agency), the answer is yes and the key to mold prevention is moisture control.

 Moisture and Mold Prevention Tips:

 Many of the above tips for mold prevention are just good common sense.
 Unfortunately, often when we experience water damage or discover mold in our homes or businesses, common sense goes out the window and panic sets in.
-But there is no need to panic.
-Simply pick up the phone and call Joe Taylor Restoration right away.
+But there’s no need to panic, just contact Joe Taylor Restoration.

 If the problem is water damage, we will arrive at your property within two hours, assess the situation, and get to work immediately in order to keep mold from growing.
 But if mold is already thriving and even advancing, we’ll take care of that too.

 This may be Florida with all its rain, heat and humidity, but you don’t have to be plagued by mold.
 Our trained technicians will utilize the latest technology and consult with certified environmental hygienists to determine the source and variety of the mold, as well as the extent of the damage.
 Then, we will work quickly and carefully to rid your property of harmful airborne toxins so you can get back to the sun, sand, and surf.